Portland police searching for tips in 19-year-old mother's murder two years later

 Police are asking for any information regarding this case to try and find Nettleton’s murderer and bring peace to her family.
 Nettleton was a teen mother who was remembered as driven and kind.

-She met Nettleton when she was just 15-years-old, shortly after she found out she was pregnant with her son, King.
+White met Nettleton when she was just 15 years old, shortly after she found out she was pregnant with her son, King.

 "She was just very committed, I mean literally she is so smart," said White, months after Nettleton's death.
 "Logan was smart, energetic, she did really well in school, she did really well at PSU, she was on a pathway to be the best possible mom, she was going to have a wonderful career, she was just there for everybody."

 The investigation into this case is continuing by detectives from the Portland Police Homicide Unit.
-If anyone has information about this incident, please contact Detective Rico Beniga at 503-823-0457 Rico.Beniga@portlandoregon.gov or Detective Anthony Merrill 503-823-4033 Anthony.Merrill@portlandoregon.gov.
+If anyone has information about this incident, please contact Det.
+Rico Beniga at 503-823-0457 or Rico.Beniga@portlandoregon.gov or Det.
+Anthony Merrill 503-823-4033 or Anthony.Merrill@portlandoregon.gov.

 .